-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES employees to the approach of the policy statement,8 so long as such employees are not bound in a manner that forecloses a fair opportunity for the public and/or employee to argue for approaches different from that in the policy statement or seek modification of the policy statement.9 Despite their usefulness to both agencies and the public, policy statements are sometimes criticized for coercing members of the public as if they were legislative rules, notwithstanding their legally nonbinding status.
-Recommendation 92-2 defined this problem in terms of an agency's intent to use such statements to bind the public, which may imply that the problem is one of official bad faith.
-While official intent to make a policy statement binding, if shown, would deserve criticism and correction, a focus on intent is often inadequate for understanding and addressing the phenomenon of binding policy statements.
+statements to bind some agency employees to the approach of the policy statement,8 so long as such employees are not bound in a manner that forecloses a fair opportunity for the public or employee to argue for approaches different from those in the policy statement or seek modification of the policy statement.9

+Despite their usefulness to both agencies and the public, policy statements are sometimes criticized for coercing members of the public as if they were legislative rules, notwithstanding their legally nonbinding status.
+Recommendation 92-2 defined this problem in terms of an agency's intent to use policy statements to bind the public, which may imply that the problem is one of agency bad faith.
+While agency intent to make a policy statement binding, if shown, would deserve criticism and correction, a focus on intent is often inadequate for understanding and addressing the phenomenon of binding policy statements.
+This Recommendation supplements Recommendation 92-2 by addressing other reasons why members of the public may feel bound by what they perceive as coercive guidance.

 There are several kinds of reasons why members of the public sometimes find they have no practical escape from the terms of a policy statement.
-First are those that are not of the making of an agency or its officials and do not depend primarily on whatever intent the officials may have.
+First are those that are not of the making of an agency or its officials.
 Specifically, modern regulatory schemes often have structural features that tend to lead regulated parties to follow the policy statement's approach even if in theory they might be legally free to choose a different course, because the costs and risks associated with doing so are simply too high.
-This is often the case if statutes or regulation (a) require a regulated party to obtain prior approval from an agency to obtain essential permissions or benefits; (b) subject a regulated party to repeated agency evaluation under a legal regime with which perfect compliance is practically unachievable, incentivizing the party to seek to cultivate a reputation with the agency as a good-faith actor by following even non-binding guidance; or (c) subject the 8 See Recommendation 92-2, supra note 5; Office of Mgmt. & Budget, Exec.
+This is often the case if statutes or regulations (a) require a regulated party to obtain prior approval from an agency to obtain essential permissions or benefits; (b) subject a regulated party to repeated agency evaluation under a legal regime with which perfect compliance is practically unachievable, incentivizing the

+8 See Recommendation 92-2, supra note 5; Office of Mgmt. & Budget, Exec.
 Office of the President, Final Bulletin for Agency Good Guidance Practices, 72 Fed.
 Reg.
 3432, 3436 (Jan.
 25, 2007) ("[A]gency employees should not depart from significant agency guidance documents without appropriate justification and supervisory concurrence."); id. at 3437 ("[W]hile a guidance document cannot legally bind, agencies can appropriately bind their employees to abide by agency policy as a matter of their supervisory powers over such employees without undertaking pre-adoption notice and comment rulemaking.").

-9 See Final Bulletin for Agency Good Guidance Practices, 72 Fed.
+9 See Final Bulletin for Agency Good Guidance Practices, supra note 8, 72 Fed.
 Reg. at 3440.
-For example, a policy statement could bind officials at one level of the agency hierarchy to the approach in the policy statement, with the proviso that officials at a higher but still accessible level can authorize action at variance with the statement.